 8. Fei Qian Wu

 Unagi or Japanese barbecued eel is one of my favorite foods in the world.
-I was thrilled to find Fei Qian Wu, a restaurant known for serving some of the best unagi bento boxes in Taipei.
+I was thrilled to find Fei Qian Wu which is a Taipei restaurant known for serving some of the best unagi bento boxes in the city.

 Taiwan was under Japanese rule for fifty years so there are plenty of Japanese restaurants throughout the country.
-The Taiwanese know Japanese food so if you like unagi, then you may want to enjoy a meal here.
+The Taiwanese know Japanese food so if you like unagi, then you should definitely enjoy a meal here.

-Fei Qian Wu often sees long queues but we arrived at an odd hour in the afternoon so thankfully, we didn’t have to wait too long.
+When it comes to unagi, Fei Qian Wu has to be one of the best places to eat in Taipei.
+There are often long queues at the restaurant but we arrived at an odd hour so thankfully, we didn’t have to wait that long.

 Fei Qian Wu